 Critical Thinking Solutions — Toronto, ON

-Dr. Christopher DiCarlo is a fellow, advisor, and board member of the Society of Ontario Free Thinkers and the Center for Inquiry Canada.
+Dr. Christopher DiCarlo is a fellow, advisor, and board member of the Society of Ontario Free Thinkers and the Centre for Inquiry Canada.
 He has been invited to speak at numerous national and international conferences and written many scholarly papers ranging from bioethics to cognitive evolution.
-His book entitled: How to Become a Really Good Pain in the Ass: A Critical Thinker’s Guide to Asking the Right Questions will be released world-wide by Prometheus Press in July, 2011.
+His book entitled How to Become a Really Good Pain in the Ass: A Critical Thinker’s Guide to Asking the Right Questions was released world-wide by Prometheus Books in July 2011.

-He is a past Visiting Research Scholar at Harvard University in the Faculty of Arts and Sciences: Department of Anthropology and the Peabody Museum of archaeology and Ethnology.
-Here, he conducted research for two books he is currently writing entitled: The Comparative Brain: The Evolution of Human Reasoning and The Evolution of Religion: Why Many Need to Believe in Deities, Demons, and the Unseen.
+He is a past Visiting Research Scholar at Harvard University in the Faculty of Arts and Sciences: Department of Anthropology and the Peabody Museum of Archaeology and Ethnology.
+Here, he conducted research for two works in progress entitled The Comparative Brain: The Evolution of Human Reasoning and The Evolution of Religion: Why Many Need to Believe in Deities, Demons, and the Unseen.

-In April, 2008 he was awarded TVO’s Big Ideas Best Lecturer in Ontario Award.
-In August, 2008, he was honoured with the Canadian Humanist of the Year Award from the Humanist Association of Canada.
-In September, 2008, he was awarded the UOIT Complementary Faculty Teaching Award.
+In April 2008 he was awarded TV Ontario’s Big Ideas Best Lecturer in Ontario Award.
+In August 2008 he was honored with the Canadian Humanist of the Year Award from the Humanist Association of Canada.
+In September 2008 he was awarded the UOIT Complementary Faculty Teaching Award.